JeremieGiffard/JeremieGiffard/README.md

 # Hello, world

-I'm Jeremie Giffard, a french junior web Developper.
-I spend my time learning new tools to add to my toolbox and learning more about front and backend javascript with [The Odin Project](https://www.theodinproject.com/).
+I'm Jeremie Giffard, a french web Developper.
+I spend my time learning new tools to add to my toolbox and learning more about salesforce and javascript.

 I'm currently seeking a intership arround Nantes or st Nazaire.